FM-Systems/angular-bootstrap-datetimepicker/README.md

 [Home / demo page](http://dalelotts.github.io/angular-bootstrap-datetimepicker/)

-## Support the project
-I know this is a tiny directive but many people use it in production (high 5 to all of us) - if you happen to use this directive please click the star button (at the top of the page) - it means a lot to all the contributors.

 ## Upgrading from 0.4.0 or earlier

 The template used by this directive has been separated from the directive to allow the developer to override